New York Times Film Critic Janet Maslin: James Toback Threatened to Kill Me

 Maslin had been at the paper for about a year.
 She asked her boss, Vincent Canby, to listen in on the calls so he could corroborate them.
 She believes Canby contacted the Times’ security, which referred them to police.

-When officers took a report, Maslin learned that fellow critic John Simon received threats, too.
+When officers took a report, Maslin learned that fellow critic John Simon received threats, too, after he panned Toback's film.
 Police played Simon’s answering machine messages to see if Maslin recognized the caller.
 “It was the same voice saying the same stuff,” she said.
 “That proves it wasn’t sexual.
 [He] was an equal opportunity threatener.”

 Toback wasn’t charged in Maslin’s case.
 “I was frightened by late night calls but never doubted their source,” Maslin told The Daily Beast.
 “And in 1978 he wasn’t anyone I was afraid of.
 The whole thing was more than a little ridiculous.”